 Co-employment occurs when two or more companies share control over a worker and are jointly considered employers for legal and tax purposes.
 In the context of contingent labor, this often happens when a staffing agency provides a worker to a company, and both have a say in the worker’s schedule, duties, or employment terms.

-Tax Withholding: Misclassifying a worker as a contractor when they’re effectively functioning as an employee could lead to back taxes, interest, and penalties.
+Tax Penalties: Misclassifying a worker as a contractor when they’re effectively functioning as an employee could lead to back taxes, interest, and penalties.

-Wage and Hour Claims: Co-employed workers may bring claims for unpaid overtime, minimum wage violations, or improper termination.
+Wage Claims: Co-employed workers may bring claims for unpaid overtime, minimum wage violations, or improper termination.

-Discrimination and Harassment Claims: Co-employment status means your company could be held liable for workplace violations - even if the worker was placed by an agency.
+Harassment and Discrimination Liability: Co-employment status means your company could be held liable for workplace violations - even if the worker was placed by an agency.

-Wrongful Termination and Worker Eligibility: If your company exerts too much control over hiring, firing, or day-to-day supervision, it may become entangled in legal disputes over terminations or immigration violations.
+Wrongful Termination or Immigration Issues: If your company exerts too much control over hiring, firing, or day-to-day supervision, it may become entangled in legal disputes over terminations or immigration violations.

 Assignment Duration Monitoring